nuxeo/FunkLoad/README.txt

 Parameters:

-- *url* the url without parameters
+- *url* a valid url
 - *params* a dico of parameters that going to be append to the url like `url?key1=value1&...`
 - *description* is used on the bench report to describe the user action
 - *ok_codes* is a list of http expected code like [200:301] if the http response is not in the list `get` will raise a test failure exception, if not provided assume that the default list is [200, 301, 302].

+Note that if the *url* already contains encoded parameters you should not use the *params* parameter.

 post
 ~~~~